hackscorp/hackscorp.dev/src/standards/programming/functions.md

 ```

 Had we designed a `setLoading()` function in the first place, it's more likely that its interface would have had to change with the implementation.
 This is not a _huge_ anti-pattern, but it is nonetheless good practice to treat mutations as a clear extra layer of abstraction.
 The responsibility of the layer is reduced.

+## Output arguments

+Do not use output arguments.

+All output should come from the return values of functions.
+After all, this is how we _think_ about functions.
+So having output arguments (ie input parameters that get mutated by the function — side effects — in the outer scope) violates the principle of least surprise.